dotnet/AspNetCore.Docs/aspnetcore/blazor/fundamentals/environments.md

 This article explains [ASP.NET Core environments](xref:fundamentals/environments) in Blazor, including how to set the environment.

-:::moniker range=">= aspnetcore-5.0"
+:::moniker range=">= aspnetcore-8.0"

 > [!IMPORTANT]
 > This topic applies to Blazor WebAssembly.
+For general guidance on ASP.NET Core app configuration, which describes the approaches to use for Blazor Web Apps, see <xref:fundamentals/environments>.
+>
+> For Blazor Web App configuration with static files in environments other than the <xref:Microsoft.Extensions.Hosting.Environments.Development> environment during development and testing (for example, <xref:Microsoft.Extensions.Hosting.Environments.Staging>), see <xref:blazor/fundamentals/static-files#static-files-in-non-development-environments>.

+:::moniker-end

+:::moniker range=">= aspnetcore-5.0 < aspnetcore-8.0"

+> [!IMPORTANT]
+> This topic applies to Blazor WebAssembly.
 For general guidance on ASP.NET Core app configuration, which describes the approaches to use for Blazor Server apps, see <xref:fundamentals/environments>.
 >
-> For Blazor Server app configuration for static files in environments other than the <xref:Microsoft.Extensions.Hosting.Environments.Development> environment during development and testing (for example, <xref:Microsoft.Extensions.Hosting.Environments.Staging>), see <xref:blazor/fundamentals/static-files#static-files-in-non-development-environments-for-blazor-server-apps>.
+> For Blazor Server app configuration with static files in environments other than the <xref:Microsoft.Extensions.Hosting.Environments.Development> environment during development and testing (for example, <xref:Microsoft.Extensions.Hosting.Environments.Staging>), see <xref:blazor/fundamentals/static-files#static-files-in-non-development-environments>.

 :::moniker-end